This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Isolation safety measures

-may be needed if you have an infection or disease that may be given to others.
+may be needed to prevent you from spreading the rabies virus.
 Healthcare providers and visitors may need to wear gloves, a face mask, or a gown.
-Visitors should wash their hands before leaving to keep from spreading germs.
+Visitors should wash their hands before leaving.

 A heart monitor